SemTalkOnline/SemTalkOnline/Explorer-Objects.md

-**Explorer Objects**
+## Explorer Pull-Down Menu - Objects

+The **Explorer** pull-down menu allows users to see the Model's logic and content.
+It shows all model data including Object information that is not visible on the Diagram menus.

 ![alt text](images/ExplorerObject.png)

-The **Explorer Objects** pull-down menu gives users the ability to create, edit and manage Objects in their models.

-Available Object types are:
+**Explorer - Objects**: Pull-down menu used to select, add, edit or delete information that is currently in the Model's Local Repository.

+### Object Information Types ###

-**Artifacts**: Either Annotations (e.g. comments and links that are not specific to a particular Object) or Data Objects.
+**Artifacts**: Annotations (e.g. Comments and Hyperlinks) that are not specific to a particular Object or Data Object type.

-**Flow Objects**: These are the model connectors that determine how Objects relate to one another.
-Flow Objects are differentiated based on whether the flows are between Activities, Events or Gateways.
+**Flow Objects**: Connectors that determine how Objects relate to one another.
+Flow Objects are differentiated based on whether the flow is between Activities, Events or Gateways.

-**Objects**: This menu shows Objects that have been created.
-Shown objects can be edited or deleted.
-New Objects can also be created.
-Obects are shown as a hierarchy of Object classes and subclasses.
+**Objects**: Objects are reusable information names that are created, edited or deleted within the Local Repository where Object names are stored as a hierarchy of Object Classes and Subclasses.

 **Participants**: Participants are the human and technical actors involved in work flows.
 They could be entities, such as Departments, Specific actors such as the name of the person doing the action or they can be Systems such as the CRM system or a particular technology such as Microsoft Teams.

-**Customize Option**: Users often have unique needs.
-Customized allows users to add their own properties to Object dialog boxes.

 Here is an example of a BPMN Object pull-down menu:

 ![alt text](images/Explorer_Object.png)

+**NOTE**: An **Administrator** role is required for Object edits that may impact the Metamodel of the selected SemTalk Online notation.